vi/chaoticfs/README.md

  32-bit block number; but directory blocks get addititionally "scrambled" by XORing the first
  4 bytes longint over all remaining longints.
- <s>This is to make updated directory content
- appear to be completely random when comparing backups of chaoticfs storage.</s>
+ ~~This is to make updated directory content appear to be completely random when comparing backups of chaoticfs storage.~~
  (I'm calling this "Poor man's IV")